Snowboards: How to Choose

 While kids grow fast, parents should avoid buying an adult board, hoping your child will grow into it.
 An oversized board can be unmanageable for a child and slow their skill development.

 Shop REI's selection of kids' snowboards.

-Directional boards are dimensionally designed to be ridden forward (downhill).
+Directional boards are designed to be ridden forward (downhill).

 True twins are symmetrical in construction and exhibit no difference in performance whether you ride them forward or backward.
-This makes them a popular choice for pipe and park riding.
+This makes them a popular choice for park and pipe riding.

 Directional twin boards are good for people who ride all over the mountain, from groomers to the park.

 Length: Stand a board on its tail.
 Its nose should reach somewhere between a rider’s nose and chin.
 Fast, aggressive riders often prefer a longer board.
 Park riders eager to hit lots of jumps and twists may want a very short board.

 Weight: Recommended rider weights are listed in the spec charts of individual boards on their REI.com product pages.